 He is a USAF Squadron Officer School Graduate, a Combat Air Tactics Training Graduate, a Red Flag Planner & Flying Graduate, and a USAF Contingency Wartime Planning Course Graduate.
 He is also the recipient of 3 Air Medals for Combat Support/Missions in 5 Continents, with over 5,000 hours of flight time.

-David Pyne currently serves as Utah Director for the EMP Task Force on National and Homeland Security and as a Vice President for the Association of the United States Army’s Utah chapter.
-David previously served as a United States Army officer and has worked as an International Programs Manager on the Department of the Army Headquarters staff, as a Consultant for the U.S. Missile Defense Agency and as an International Analyst for both the Office of the Secretary of Defense and for the Department of the Navy.
-Mr. Pyne previously served as National Security Policy Director for U.S. Sen. Mike Lee (R-UT), as the founder of Sen. Lee’s Military Advisory Committee and as 2nd Vice President of the Salt Lake Total Force Chapter of the Military Officers Association of America.
-He served as Chairman/Vice Chairman of the Utah State Legislative Compensation Commission from 2009-2017.
+David Pyne currently serves as Deputy Director of National Operations for the EMP Task Force on National and Homeland Security and as a Vice President for the Association of the United States Army’s Utah chapter.
+David is a former U.S. Army Headquarters staff officer who previously served as Director of the Utah EMP Task Force, as a Consultant for the U.S. Missile Defense Agency and as an International Analyst for both the Office of the Secretary of Defense and for the Department of the Navy.
+Mr. Pyne served as National Security Policy Director for U.S. Sen. Mike Lee (R-UT), as the founder of Sen. Lee’s Military Advisory Committee and as 2nd Vice President of the Salt Lake Total Force Chapter of the Military Officers Association of America.
+He also served as Chairman/Vice Chairman of the Utah State Legislative Compensation Commission from 2009-2017.
 David holds a MA degree in National Security Studies from Georgetown University’s prestigious School of Foreign Service.

 COL (Ret) Ed King

 Sr Deputy Director & Sr. Subject Matter Expert

 Colonel (Ret) Gene E. King, a Distinguished Military Graduate of the ROTC program at Weber State University was commissioned as a regular Army Officer (Ordnance Corps) in 1976.
 He holds a Bachelor of Science in History and a Master of Science in National Resource Strategy.